The one thing that has made these projects successful is the bedrock of all rebrands; a solid brief.

 Feel free to share a rough draft with your agency Account Manager as you’re creating the brief.
 We don’t expect clients to know all the answers, they can pull from several sources to highlight the problem, but sometimes it’s worth getting another pair of eyes on the brief to help shape it.
 We’re here to help you write the best brief possible – use us!

 5. Tell us the budget

 Seriously, tell us.
 When we hear, “If we tell you the budget, then you’ll spend it” it makes us grimace.
 Which is a polite way of saying “swear like a trooper”.
 The best work is built on trust; you tell us how much budget you have and trust us to spend it in the most responsible manner.
 When we’re responding to a brief, we need to understand the constraints, and budget is one of the biggest constraints we have.
 It’s also one of the ways that we can be creative.
 We can be honest and tell you if your ambition is beyond your budgetary reach.
 Then re-group and re-plan.
-Being up-front about budget from the start saves valuable time and money further down the track.
-No surprise that the paragraph about budget is the biggest paragraph.
+Being up-front about the budget from the start saves valuable time and money further down the track.
+No surprise that the paragraph about the budget is the biggest paragraph.